david-a-wheeler/spdx-tutorial/README.md

 This tutorial was originally developed by [David A. Wheeler](http://www.dwheeler.com).
 It is released under the Creative Commons Attribution License 3.0 Unported (CC-BY-3.0) license or later;
 the 3.0 license is used for the SPDX specification.
-In SPDX notation, this tutorial is released under "CC-BY-3.0+".
+In SPDX notation, this tutorial is released under "CC-BY-3.0+"; see the [LICENSE.spdx](./LICENSE.spdx) file to see how we've expressed this.